Information for patients arriving for laboratory and medical imaging examinations

 In a referral for imaging examinations, the physician will describe your principal symptoms, findings, and examinations already performed.

 We do not perform imaging examinations on referral from private physicians.
-For imaging, you must have a referral from public health care (a health center, an occupational health care service, or a hospital).

 There are many factors that affect examination results.
 Avoid smoking, alcohol and severe physical exertion in the 24 hours before sampling.